-Tarleton’s military success during the American Revolution in both the northern and southern theaters merited many illustrious titles.
-He played an active role in the battles of Monck’s Corner, Charleston, Waxhaws, Camden, Fishing Creek, Blackstocks, and Cowpens in the Carolinas.
-At the Battle of Waxhaws, however, his military career took a turn.
-Patriot soldiers accused his dragoons of disregarding a Patriot surrender by attacking the Americans after they laid down their arms.
+Tarleton fought in Lord Charles, Cornwallis's army in the Southern Campaign.
+He played an active role in the battles of Monck’s Corner, Charleston, Waxhaws, Camden, Fishing Creek and Blackstock's.
+At the Battle of Waxhaws on May 29, 1780, Continental soldiers accused his dragoons of disregarding a Patriot surrender by attacking the Americans after they laid down their arms.
 Afterward, Americans ascribed the moniker “butcher” to Tarleton and the “Waxhaws Massacre” or “Tarleton’s quarter” to the Battle of Waxhaws, shouting the latter as a rallying cry at the ensuing Battle of Cowpens.

-Tarleton’s rash behavior in battle strained his relationships with his superiors who believed he was too reckless and lacked “military maturity.”
-His relationship with General Charles Cornwallis became particularly tense.
+Tarleton’s rash behavior in battle strained his relationship with his superiors who believed he was too reckless and lacked “military maturity.”
 After Cornwallis’s surrender at Yorktown, when Patriot leaders invited British leaders to dine with them.
 Tarleton was not included.
 The Americans made it clear that the omission was a deliberate censure for his ruthless treatment of Continental soldiers.

 After his parole at Yorktown, Tarleton returned to England.
 He continued his military career and went into politics, becoming a Member of Parliament in 1790.
 He continued to receive military promotions, first as colonel in 1790, and then, as major general in 1794.
 In the Napoleonic Wars, he served under the Duke of Wellington.
 In 1815, he was awarded a baronetcy, and in 1820, he was knighted by the King.